A bit about me...

 continues below....

 The classes I teach are the classes I would have wanted to take as a kid.
 In elementary school, I was the kid who walked down the street with an open book in my hand, who grew into a teenager who would never consider going anywhere without something to read in my backpack.
-In 5th grade, my closest friend and I started a neighborhood library, and we were shocked (shocked!) that more people didn't come to check out our books.
+In 5th grade, my closest friend and I started a neighborhood library, complete with checkout cards.
 I was always writing something.
 Then, and now, books helped me make sense of the world and writing helped me to clarify my place in it.

-I live with my husband, our two teenage kids and our tiny doggo, Poki.
-When I'm not in the library or teaching, you can find me walking Poki, reading middle grade fiction, planting things for pollinators in my backyard, kayaking, hiking or paddleboarding with my family and doing yoga.
+I live with my husband, a tiny Shih Tzu-poodle mix named Poki who seems to be part cat and, at least during their college breaks, our young adult daughter and son.
+When I'm not in the library or teaching, you can find me walking Poki, doing yoga, reading fiction, planting things for pollinators in my backyard, canoeing, hiking or traveling with my family.
 You can learn more about my professional journey and read my clips (I write under my maiden name, Anne Marie Feld) on LinkedIn.